serhataydinxd/Log-Event-Analyzer-Automaton/README.md

 The app,
 - uses your XML file as a guide and the event ids of your xlsx log file to transition from one state to another which are in my case Error, Information, Warning and Critical.
 - outputs every state transition and notes the computer name when a Critical value is sent by them.
 I used 4625 which is the log for an incorrect password, but you can use any id or ids you want.
 - bans the computer from sending any more logs if it reaches the daily critical log limit.
+Ban list is saved as a txt file after each run so on the next run it will still not accept any logs from banned computers.
 - writes a report of critical logs' time and from which computer they came from.
 The report also states when a computer gets banned and when a banned computer tries to send a log.

 # Notes